Citizen Promaster Diver Review 2022

 The Promaster Diver is equipped with an analog quartz movement, the most precise type of movement a watch can have.
 If accuracy is your main concern, this is the best you can get.

 What’s more, this watch is solar-powered.
-This means that when worn outdoors, it absorbs both natural and artificial light to keep your hands moving.
+This means that when worn outdoors, it absorbs natural and artificial light to keep your hands moving.

 Essentially, with no need to change batteries, the Promaster Diver will continue to work for decades.
 Again, it also means you’ll keep hearing the secondhand ticking forever.
 We find it very quiet, but more sensitive wearers may find it annoying when trying to sleep.